pipeargill/Open-Source-Fursuit/README.md

 Result: Mostly a failure, but it was able to be mounted and allowed me to measure how far I was off.

-12/13/24 MIT License over GNU 3
-I decided to go full permissive with this design because I want to make these concepts accessible and I want to build my reputation as a designer.
-You can absolutely use my work, just credit me.

 (Finish this log with more recent updates) -12/7/24

 ![20241205_000651](https://github.com/user-attachments/assets/459c6dd3-2de3-4ef2-a570-5e367fa49309)

 License & Usage

-This project is open-source under the GNU General Public License v3.0.
-You are free to modify, share, and even sell parts you print or suits you make, provided you give credit to Pipeargill and this project.

-While I encourage the use of these designs for personal or commercial purposes, I ask that anyone incorporating them into their work provides attribution.
+12/13/24 MIT License over GNU 3
+I decided to go full permissive with this design because I want to make these concepts accessible and I want to build my reputation as a designer.
+You can absolutely use my work, just credit Pipeargill and link to this github.

 Philosophy & Goals